 How does one control a rapacious pathogen?
 If it were an infectious agent of humans, we would have much in our armoury.
 We could isolate the stricken, and slow the pathogens spread.
 We could search for the vector and extinguish it.
 We could take antibodies from the immune and treat the susceptible with their serum.
 Or we could disseminate doses of powerful antibiotics or vaccines, and lead the pathogen down the path to functional extinction.

 But what if the pathogen targets wildlife?
 In that case, our armoury is much diminished.
-So much so that the outcome of wildlife-pathogen interactions in nature are almost always determined by natural mechanisms; death of the vulnerable and, failing complete extinction, either survival and proliferation of the immune or the recovered, or persistence of susceptible populations in refugia, away from reservoir hosts or in regions outside the pathogen’s environmental hitting zone.
+So much so that the outcome of wildlife-pathogen interactions in nature is almost always determined by natural mechanisms; death of the vulnerable and, failing complete extinction, either survival and proliferation of the immune or the recovered, or persistence of susceptible populations in refugia, away from reservoir hosts or in regions outside the pathogen’s environmental hitting zone.

 In our latest paper, just out in Conservation Letters, we assess the degree to which knowledge of environmental refugia can be used to mitigate the impacts of perhaps the worst wildlife pathogen of modern times – the amphibian chytrid fungus.
 Chytrid emerged as a major pathogen of amphibians late last century, for reasons unknown.
 It spread across the globe, facilitated by us, and decimated frogs and toads as it went.
 The toll is difficult to quantify (and continues to mount), but at least 200 species are now thought to have either succumbed completely to chytridiomycosis, or suffered significant population declines.

 Despite this, chytrid is not invincible.
 In fact, it has some key environmental frailties – its pathogenicity falls sharply at warmer temperatures, and it cannot tolerate acidic or alkaline environments, nor those which are somewhat saline.
 In short, it has several environmental Achilles heels.